Rhoda Grant

-Rhoda Grant (born 26 June 1963) is a Scottish politician who has served as a Member of the Scottish Parliament (MSP) for the Highlands and Islands region since 2007, having previously represented the same region from 1999 to 2003.
+Rhoda Grant (born 26 June 1963) is a Scottish politician who served as a Member of the Scottish Parliament (MSP) for the Highlands and Islands region from 2007 to 2026, having previously represented the same region from 1999 to 2003.
 A member of the Scottish Labour and Co-operative Party, She is currently the Scottish Labour Spokesperson for Rural Affairs, Land Reform and Islands.

 Early life and career

 Grant was born in 1963 in Stornoway, Outer Hebrides and studied for a degree in social sciences from the Open University.
 Prior to her election, Grant worked for the trade union UNISON and Highland Regional Council.